Our luxury en-suite accommodation with a hot tub

 Check in time is from 4pm, however, we have a key safe, so you can arrive any time after this.
 We will come and say a socially distanced ‘hello’ when you are settled.
 If we aren’t available, feel free to text, call or email if you have any problems (or need directions!)
 Please don’t arrive any earlier unless by prior agreement as we like to make sure that the property is thoroughly cleaned between visitors.
 Check out time is now 9am to enable us to complete additional Covid-19 measures.
 Occasionally we may be able to offer later check outs.
 Please ask in advance.

-We don’t allow smoking and vaping in the shepherds hut itself, but you make smoke outside.
+We don’t allow smoking and vaping in the shepherds hut itself, but you may smoke outside.

 A washing machine, which is shared with Rose Cottage, is also available.
 Additionally, if you get wet on a walk and want to dry some damp clothes then please ask us to tumble dry your clothes.
 We have a small freezer, and can also supply ice if you need it.